KB article for Windows version of Plesk.

 # /usr/local/psa/bin/amazon_setup_ip <external IP>

-10. Login to Parallels Plesk Panel with this URL: https://<external IP>:8443 using the login "admin" and the correct password, which you can get with help of command:
+https://<external IP>:8443using the login admin and the correct password, which you can get with the help of this command:

 # /usr/local/psa/bin/admin --show-password

-Note: The Panel can be inaccessible few minutes after instance deployment because of updates installation.
+Note: The Panel can become inaccessible for a few minutes after instance deployment because of update installation.

-12. Specify a hostname.
-It is recommended that you use a domain name that you control or one of controlled by the Amazon instance's Public DNS that will be constant in case of an Elastic IP.
+Specify a hostname.
+It is recommended that you use a domain name that you control or one controlled by the Amazon instance's Public DNS that will be constant in the case of an Elastic IP.

 # /usr/local/psa/bin/amazon_setup_ip <new external IP>